Instawork/dbterra/README.md

   -V, --version   Print version
 ```

-In order to run, `dbt-cloud-sync` expects to environment variables to be set:
+In order to run, `dbterra` expects to environment variables to be set:

 ```bash
 DBT_CLOUD_ACCOUNT_ID=123